joinSamBalboa/Pickle-Man-Pac-Man-clone/README.md

 <li>Getting the ghost-rats to change for the set interval and change back in the right place</li>
 <li>I learnt alot from this project and will definitely provide learnings for future projects</li>
 <li>Creating a game from scratch using skills learnt in the last 3 weeks</li>

+## Key Learnings
+<li>Working on each section at a time and not necessarily having to think about the whole project helped me get through building the game.</li>
+<li>Reusable code would have saved me so much time but something I’ve definitely learnt for future projects</li>

+## Bugs
+One major bug that affects the ghost-rats when they're edible and if you eat too many szechuan sauces before they timeout.

 ## Author